JohnTerragnoli/ECE281_CE5/README.md

 These changes were made for the following reasons:

 In order for the ori command to work properly, the sign extend cannot be used for negative numbers.
 If this were the case, then the first 4 hex digits of the result of the ori function would be "FFFF" if a negative number was used as the immediate value.
+This means that the result from the ori command would always be wrong.
 Therefore, whenever the ori command is chosen, a zero extend should be performed on the immediate value rather than a sign extend.
 To decide between this sign extend and the zero extend, a multiplexer was built.
-Then an extra bit was added to the ALUsrc command, so that the controller can command whether to use the zero extend or the sign extend when the it is necessary.
+Then an extra bit was added to the ALUsrc command, so that the controller can command whether to use the zero extend or the sign extend when it is necessary.